 When a patient has impacted canines, it presents a special problem with respect to orthodontic care.
 However, it is not a problem that we cannot solve.
 You just need to know what to expect if this applies to you.
-At Rendon Orthodontics, we have the latest tools and imaging devices to help us handle a variety of orthodontic problems.
+At Rendon Orthodontics, we have the latest tools, technology, and imaging devices to help us handle a variety of orthodontic problems.

 What Are Impacted Canines and How Can They Be Managed?